gaultier/blog/advent_of_code_5.md

 Scheme has a nice requirement for all implementations: they must implement tail recursion, which is to say that the compiler can transform our function into an equivalent for-loop.
-So we won't get a stack overflow, and it will be quite efficient in terms of memory and time!
+So we won't get a stack overflow, and it will be quite efficient in terms of memory and time.

 > But we are making thousands of copies, it will be slow as hell!

-Let's benchmark it on the real input (50 000 characters), with `-O3` to enable optimizations!
+Let's benchmark it on the real input (50 000 characters), with `-O3` to enable optimizations:

-*Note: The real output of the program is not shown to avoid spoiling the final result*
+*Note 1: The real output of the program is not shown to avoid spoiling the final result*

+*Note 2: This is a mediocre way to do benchmarking.
+A more correct way would
+be: warming up the file cache, making many runs, averaging the results, etc.
+I did exactly that and it did not change the results in a significant manner.*

 ```sh
 $ csc aoc5.scm -o aoc5 -O3 && time ./aoc5